About the DB2 connector plugin¶

 The Entity table in Sidra metadata model contains data about the format of the Entity generated, as well as information about how this Entity should be handled by the system.
 Attributes contain data about the columns of the tables.
 Sidra adds additional system-level Atributes to convey system-handling information at the level of the Entity (or table).

-As part of the metadata extraction of a Data Intake Process setup, some coding structures are also auto generated, such as the transfer query scripts that transform the data in raw storage into the optimized format in the Data Lake.
+As part of the metadata extraction of a Data Intake Process setup, the DSU ingestion template script will be executed following the selected configuration scenario, transforming the data in raw storage into the optimized format in the Data Lake.